RussellCanfield/wingman-ai/docs-site/docs/guide/config.md

 # Configuration

-Wingman has a built-in configuration window that will persist configuration locally into the vscode settings file in your repository.
+[Wingman](https://marketplace.visualstudio.com/items?itemName=WingMan.wing-man) has a built-in configuration window that will persist configuration locally into the vscode settings file in your repository.
 In the future this may move into a specific file that you can **gitignore** separately.

 ![](/Config.png)

+## Storage

+[Wingman](https://marketplace.visualstudio.com/items?itemName=WingMan.wing-man) only stores data on your machine.
+In previous extension versions (prior to v0.7.0), configuration used to be stored in your repository.
+The new storage location contains Wingman configuration, project specific embeddings and more.

+**Storage Location:**

+/Home Directory/.wingman

+**Example on macOS:**

+/Users/username/.wingman

 ## Supported Models